-Arterial Disease or as its more commonly known, Peripheral vascular disease (PVD) refers to diseases of the blood vessels (arteries and veins) located outside the heart and brain.
-While there are many causes of arterial disease, doctors commonly use the term peripheral vascular disease to refer to peripheral artery disease (peripheral arterial disease, PAD), a condition that develops when the arteries that supply blood to the internal organs, arms, and legs become completely or partially blocked as a result of atherosclerosis.
+Arterial Disease or as its more commonly known, Peripheral vascular disease (PVD) refers to diseases of the blood vessels.
+These blood vessels (arteries and veins) located outside the heart and brain.
+While there are many causes of arterial disease, doctors use the term peripheral vascular disease to refer to peripheral artery disease (peripheral arterial disease, PAD).
+This is a condition that develops when the arteries that supply blood become completely or partially blocked.
+This is a result of atherosclerosis.

 Atherosclerosis is a gradual process whereby hard cholesterol substances (plaques) are deposited in the walls of the arteries.
 This buildup of cholesterol plaques causes hardening of the artery walls and narrowing of the inner channel (lumen) of the artery.
 When this happens in the peripheral circulation, peripheral vascular disease is the result.
 The atherosclerosis process begins early in life (as early as teens in some people).
-When atherosclerosis is mild and the arteries are not substantially narrowed, atherosclerosis causes no symptoms.
-Therefore, many adults typically are unaware that their arteries are gradually accumulating cholesterol plaques.
-However, when atherosclerosis becomes advanced with aging, it can cause critical narrowing of the arteries resulting in tissue ischemia (lack of blood and oxygen).
+When atherosclerosis is mild, the arteries are not narrowed.
+Atherosclerosis causes no symptoms.
+Therefore, many adults are unaware that their arteries are gradually accumulating cholesterol plaques.
+However, when atherosclerosis becomes advanced with aging, it can cause critical narrowing of the arteries.
+This results in tissue ischemia (lack of blood and oxygen).
 Atherosclerosis is often generalized, meaning it affects arteries throughout the body.
-Therefore, patients with heart attacks are also more likely to develop strokes and peripheral vascular disease, and vice versa.
+Therefore, patients with heart attacks are more likely to develop strokes and peripheral vascular disease.

 Approximately half of people with arterial disease do not experience any symptoms.
 For patients with symptoms, the most common symptoms are rest pain.